 Students sometimes question whether Ukraine is safe due to what they heard in the news a few years ago.
 The conflicts that occurred in the past were in Crimea, the country on the border of Ukraine.
 Dnipro city is very far from any disputes; it’s a safe and calm city packed with an international student base.
 Students generally prefer to go to Dnipro Medical Institute for many reasons, especially the high population of European and British students there.
-The Institute also boasts a successful graduate entry program.
+The Institute also boasts a successful graduate entry medicine programme.

 Study Medicine in Poland

 Studying medicine in English in Poland is similar to the countries above, but it’s geographically located more toward central Europe.
 Some of the most popular medical universities include Bialystok Medical University in Poland.
 The course is extremely competitive due to the high number of applicants.
-The M.D. degree is six years long and contains a lot of clinical experience.
-Admission usually depends on your grades in only two of the following subjects: Biology, Chemistry, Physics, and Maths in A-levels or in the final school certificate(s).
+The MD degree is six years long and contains a lot of clinical experience.
+Admission usually depends on your grades in only two of the following subjects: Biology, Chemistry, Physics, and Maths in A-levels or the final school certificate(s).
 Afterwards, the university will usually request to interview the candidate via Skype.
 The term dates are from the 1st of October till the 16th of June.

 Bialystok is very accessible for international students.
-You can get a direct flight to Warsaw Airport in the capital, then a short coach jounrey or train journey to Bialystok.
+You can get a direct flight to Warsaw Airport in the capital, then a short coach journey or train journey to Bialystok.
 Halls or dormitories cost around 85 Euros per month.
 Other universities also teach medicine in English, such as Warsaw Medical University in the busy city of Warsaw.